 A second case-study unrelated to WFIP2 was examined in mid-October.
 As mentioned previously, it was around this time that the number of uWx users doubled from approximately 1000 to over 2000 active users.
-On October 12th, extended forecasts from the University of Washington’s real-time Weather Research and Forecasting (UW-WRF) model began to suggest that the remnants of tropical storm Tsonga Tsonga would intensify into a deep surface low over the next five days, potentially threating the
+On October 12th, extended forecasts from the University of Washington’s real-time Weather Research and Forecasting (UW-WRF) model suggesedt that the remnants of tropical storm Songda would intensify into a deep surface low over the next five days, potentially threatening the

-PNW with a major wind storm.
-Initial forecasts from 00Z on the 12th, placed a 955 hPa surface low offshore, a few hundred kilometers west of the strait of Juan de Fuca.
-By the 13th, 3-day forecasts from the UW-WRF suggested that a smaller more compact storm would make landfall near the center of the Olympic Peninsula.
+Pacific Northwest with a major wind storm.
+Initial forecasts from 0000 UTC on the 12th, placed a 955 hPa surface low offshore, a few hundred kilometers west of the Strait of Juan de Fuca.
+By the 13th, 3-day forecasts from the UW-WRF suggested that a more compact storm would make landfall near the center of the Olympic Peninsula.
 Since the 3-day track forecast placed the storm in an ideal location to generate strong winds in the densely-populated Puget Sound lowlands, media coverage of the storm increased.
 With public awareness heightened by the threat of a major wind storm, a substantial effort was made to advertise uWx in an attempt to expand pressure collection ahead of the coming storm.
-On the morning of the 15th, the 4km 12Z UW-WRF run forecast showed the surface low making landfall near Quillayute, Washington on the northwest coast of the Olympic Peninsula (Fig. 24).
-In this run, maximum wind gusts in the Seattle metro area were expected to exceed 50 mph (Fig. 24).
+On the morning of the 15th, the 4km 1200 UTC UW-WRF run forecast showed the surface low making landfall near Quillayute, Washington on the northwest coast of the Olympic Peninsula (Fig. 24).
+In this run, maximum wind gusts in the Seattle metro area were expected to exceed 50 mph.
 Due to the compact nature of the storm, the radius of strong winds was limited in extent.
 This complicated forecasts for cities like Seattle, which fell on the edge of this radius.
-When the windstorm arrived between 00-03Z on October 16, the surface low remained offshore tracking approximately sixty miles west of its forecast track.
+When the windstorm arrived between 00-0300 UTC on October 16, the surface low tracked offshore approximately sixty miles west of its forecast track.
 This track error resulted in substantial errors in wind forecasts in the Seattle area.
 Since the surface low took a more westward track, the strongest winds remained along the coast and the potentially devastating gale force gusts and damages to infrastructure never materialized.